 What is Curling?

-As well as the rules and regulations being similar to able bodied curling, so is the aim; to slide a stone down the ice and aim for the centre of a target.
+As well as the rules and regulations being similar to non-disabled curling, so is the aim; to slide a stone down the ice and aim for the centre of a target.
 Teams try to prevent each other from achieving the aim of the game by sliding stones in the way of the stones of their opponent or by knocking opponents’ stones out of the playing area.

 Who can participate?